 Discussion

 To our knowledge, this is the first systematic review of the functional neuroanatomy of placebo response in patients with anxiety or depression.
 We identified 12 articles reporting functional neuroimaging markers of placebo antidepressant responses and 4 reporting markers of placebo anxiolytic responses.
 There was substantial heterogeneity in terms of sample size, imaging modality, whether patients were imaged at rest or during a task, at baseline or longitudinally, the type of task, and the primary aim of the study.
+Further, coordinates of peak activity related to placebo responses were not consistently reported.
+We instead relied on authors’ naming of brain regions, possibly introducing further inter-study variation.
 It is therefore challenging to coherently synthesise the data to identify relevant patterns.
 Nevertheless, there are signals suggesting possible neuroanatomical correlates of, and important neurotransmitter systems in, placebo antidepressant and anxiolytic effects.

 Functional neuroanatomical correlates of placebo antidepressant and anxiolytic effects